Equine Solicitors

 What is an equine lawyer?

 An equine lawyer — or equine solicitor — is an expert in all legal matters relating to horses.
-Here at Setfords, many of our equine lawyers are horse owners and riders themselves, and so have first-hand experience of the laws they deal with.
+Here at Setfords, many of our equine lawyers are horse owners and riders themselves, and so have first-hand experience with the laws they are advising you on.

 -